AhmedMasryKU/colflor/README.md

 ### Training

-First, clone this repo and use the following command to install dependencies:
+First, clone this repo and run the following command to install dependencies:

 ```bash
 pip install . -e